Birth rate: Taiwan

 In August 2011, Taiwan's government announced that its birth rate declined in the previous year, despite the fact that the government implemented approaches to encourage fertility.

 United Kingdom

-In July 2011, the UK's Office for National Statistics (ONS) announced a 2.4 percent increase in live births in the UK in 2010.
+In July 2011, the UK's Office for National Statistics (ONS) announced a 2.4 percent increase in live births in the United Kingdom in 2010.
 This is the highest birth rate in the UK in 40 years.
 However, the UK record year for births and birth rate remains 1920 (when the ONS reported over 957,000 births to a population of "around 40 million").